xbmc/repo-plugins/plugin.video.crunchyroll-takeout/README.md

 Forum Posting: http://forum.xbmc.org/showthread.php?tid=129709

 Disclaimer:
-You will need a Crunchyroll account!
+You MUST be a Crunchyroll Premium Member!
-(No you don't have to pay for it.
-But it's cheap.)

 Thanks to the following for code: